tokhi/vela/README.md

     $ gem install vela

 ## Usage
-to clone data from mysql to postgresql (change the src and destination arguments based on your db settings )
+to clone data from `Mysql` to `Postgresql` (change the src and destination arguments based on your db settings )

 ```ruby
 	v = Vela::DB.new